eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_Laser.rst

         This state is possible with or without Vault-1 being armed.
       - :blue-cell:`Beaconq Color`

+.. role:: orange
+.. role:: green

-For the enclosure specific beacon stacks, the administrative override LED (orange) will only light if that specific enclosure is in override.
+For the enclosure specific beacon stacks, the administrative override LED (:orange:`orange`) will only light if that specific enclosure is in override.
-The general Vault-1 and Vault-1 Control beacon stacks will light the administrative override LED (orange) if either of the enclosures are in override.
+The general Vault-1 and Vault-1 Control beacon stacks will light the administrative override LED (:orange:`orange`) if either of the enclosures are in override.

 The Pharos LASER ENCLOSURE INTERLOCK protocase is the only protocase without a white beacon.
 That is because the state of the Dira does not affect the state inside of the Pharos enclosure.